 Economy and Infrastructure

 About three-quarters of the population of Mizoram earn their living from agriculture.
 Both terraced cultivation and jhum (shifting) tillage (in which tracts are cleared by burning and sown with mixed crops) are practiced.
-The greater number of people farming has reduced the traditional eight-year jhum cycle, and there has been an accompanying decline in yields.
+The greater number of people in farming has reduced the traditional eight-year jhum cycle.
+Hence, there has been an accompanying decline in yields.

 Mizoram is famous for the fibreless ginger.
 Paddy, maize, mustard, sugarcane, sesame and potatoes are the other prominent crops grown in this area.
 Small-scale irrigation projects are being developed to increase the crop yield.

 There are no major industries in the state.
 Small-scale industries include sericulture, handloom and handicrafts industries, sawmills and furniture workshops, oil refining, grain milling, and ginger processing.

 The state has hotels of star and non star category catering to the needs of the tourists visiting Mizoram.
 Besides it has resorts, restaurants and cafes which cater to the needs of all segments of travellers.
 Mizoram is one of the 'Seven Sister States' in northeast India.
 The state is regarded as the territory of the Mizo community which consists of Lushei, Hmar, Lai, Paite, Gangte, Mara, and various other minor clans.
 The state of Mizoram has common boundaries with the Indian states of Assam, Tripura, and Manipur.
 It shares international boundaries with Burma (Myanmar) and Bangladesh.
 It is the 23rd state of the country and achieved statehood on 20 February 1987.
 More Details...

 The capital of the Indian state of Mizoram is Aizawl and it is also the biggest city of the state.
 More Details...

 The state covers a total area of 8,139.4 sq miles or 21,081 sq. km.